marcelpetrick/DevNotes/BeenThereSeenThat/20230516_Renesas_Can_I_Just_Talk_To_My_Device/README.md

 ![](img09.png)
 ## summary
 * voice enabled AI would have tremendous impact
-* must be cloud-independant - much of the stuff has to happen locally
+* must be cloud-independent - much of the stuff has to happen locally
 * use intention-based model - instead of being able to handle everything
 ![](img10.png)